-Since the creation of the OECD in 1961, around 460 substantive legal instruments have been developed within its framework.
+Since the creation of the OECD in 1961, more than 500 legal instruments have been developed within its framework.
 These include OECD Acts (i.e. the Decisions and Recommendations adopted by the OECD Council in accordance with the OECD Convention) and other legal instruments developed within the OECD framework (e.g. Declarations, international agreements).